nii-cloud/dodai-deploy/README.md

 * Support parallel installation of software components.

 ## Glossary

-**Deployment server**
-The server in which dodai-deploy is installed.
+* **Deployment server** - The server in which Dodai is installed.

-**Node**
-The machine that is the target of installation.
+* **Node** - The machine that is the target of installation.

-**Software**
-Nova, Glance, Swift etc.
+* **Software** - Nova, Glance, Swift etc.

-**Component**
-Part of software, such as nova-compute or swift-proxy.
+* **Component** - Part of software, such as nova-compute or swift-proxy.

-**Proposal**
-The set of the kinds of configurations which describe how to install a software.
+* **Proposal** - The set of the kinds of configurations which describe how to install a software.
 The configurations include "Node config", "Config item", "Software config", "Component config".

-**Node config**
-A configuration that describes which component to be installed on a node.
+* **Node config** - A configuration that describes which component to be installed on a node.

-**Config item**
-A variable which can be used in the content of software config and component config.
+* **Config item** - A variable which can be used in the content of software config and component config.

-**Software config**
-A configuration that describes the content of a configuration file for all components.
+* **Software config** - A configuration that describes the content of a configuration file for all components.

-**Component config**
-A configuration that describes the content of a configuration file for only one component.
+* **Component config** - A configuration that describes the content of a configuration file for only one component.

 ## Installation